jcoenencom/motionblind/README.md

 ### install the fhempy module

-To install the module, download motionblinds [master.zip](https://github.com/jcoenencom/motionblind) from github and unzip it Rename the directory to motionblinds mv motionblind-master motionblinds
+To install the module, download motionblinds [master.zip](https://github.com/jcoenencom/motionblind) from github (the green <> CODE button on the top right, select Download ZIP) and unzip it
+Rename the directory to motionblinds mv motionblind-master motionblinds